-Representatives are invited to take part in many different groups and committees where key decisions are made, such as School Support Forum, School Boards, Department Teaching and Learning Committees, Programme Committees etc
+Representatives are invited to take part in many different groups and committees where key decisions are made, such as the School Student Support Forum, School Boards, Department Teaching and Learning Committees, Programme Committees.

 Committees

 Programmes Committee

 Each programme in the School will belong to a Programme Committee through which individual or groups of relevant programmes are managed.